Code-Institute-Submissions/Seaniboy2009-Project1/README.md

 ![Footer](docs/wireframe/footer-section.PNG)

-## Deployment

-I have used GitHub and Gitpod to create and version control my project, I have also then used GitHub pages to deploy my project to a live environment [Live version](https://seaniboy2009.github.io/Project1/).

- - Deployemnt from gitpot to git hub using, git add, commit and push.
- - Deployment to live using github pages.

 ## Testing

 I have tested my site for 3 resolution, 2000px, 1200px and 720px, these resolutions are part of the responsiveness i have added to the CSS.